Water Tower Warning Lights:

 where our current well is drilled.
 We would have preferred it to

 be adjacent to the tower, but the test hole there was deeper and not as

 strong.
 The second strongest source is at the extreme southwest corner

-of the common area next to the Towanda Barnes Road.
+of the common area near the road to Towanda.
 Its problem is that

 it is very shallow (about 40 feet) and the engineers felt there was a

 risk of the water being polluted by chemical runoff from farmers’ fields